Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 CrossOver, which act as an intermediate layer to encapsulate a Windows

 color tones, and probably the internet links not working.
-But the application main functions should operate properly.
+But the application's main functions should operate properly.

 |